HumanCellAtlas/dcp-community/rfcs/text/0000-project-ACL.md

 ### Unresolved Questions

 - What actions can be performed on a project?
+- Should owners be able to physically delete, or just tombstone?
 - *What aspects of the design do you expect to clarify later during iterative development of this RFC?*

 ### Drawbacks and Limitations [optional]